 How it’s done

 1. Preheat the oven to 175°C and line the baking tray with baking paper.
-This way the brownie cookies will not stick and can easily be lift out of the baking pan.
+This way the brownie cookies will not stick and can easily be lifted out of the baking pan.

 2. Peal, core and grate the apple.